victorzarour/indie-hub-app/README.md

 ## OVERVIEW

-IndieHub allows users to explore A24’s film catalog, showing detailed information and a trailer for every movie.
+Indie Hub allows users to explore A24’s film catalog, showing detailed information and a trailer for every movie.

 The app is currently deployed here: https://indie-hub.herokuapp.com/